opensearch-project/opensearch-py/guides/snapshot.md

 # Snapshot Actions
 In this guide, we will look at some snapshot actions that allow you to manage and work with snapshots of your indices.

+A complete working sample for this guide can be found in [samples/snapshot](../samples/snapshot).

 ## Setup
 Let's create a client instance, and an index named `movies`: